erikwastaken/promptline-cpp/README.md

 ## Customization
 For each segment, the foreground and background color may be specified in a .toml file.
-The path to this file should be passed as the second command line argument in the .zshrc or .bashrc.
-Here is an example:
+This file should be placed in $HOME/.config/powerline-cpp/colors.toml
 ```toml
 [user]
 foreground=255